-Although the Lord-Lieutenant, on occasion, is involved with assessments all nominations should be made directly to the Head of the Honours and Appointments Secretariat at the Cabinet Office.
+Although the Lord-Lieutenant may be involved with assessments, all nominations should be made directly to the Head of the Honours and Appointments Secretariat at the Cabinet Office.

 Honours are awarded to people who have made a difference to their community – there is a range of awards, each recognises a different type of contribution.
 For a full list of honours and awards, visit Types of honours and awards on the GOV.UK website.

 In honour of The Queen’s Diamond Jubilee Birthday Honours in 2012 the British Empire Medal has been reintroduced.
 This rewards an achievement or contribution of a very ‘hands on’ service to the community.
 This could take the form of sustained commitment in support of a charity or voluntary activity, or innovative work which has delivered real impact in a short time.